 As with the aforementioned scenarios, refinancing a closed mortgage prior to maturity would likely result in a pre-payment penalty.

 If you are refinancing, either to consolidate your debt or access equity in your home, your lender may offer a 'blend and extend' option.
 That enables you to avoid an out-of-pocket penalty for breaking your existing mortgage early.
 Any additional borrowed money gets added to your existing mortgage, with the rate being a weighted average of the existing rate and the new rate.

-Tip: Some lenders build the penalty in your new rate and some don’t.
+Tip: Some lenders roll the penalty into your new rate and some don’t.
 Be aware of this and confirm your lender’s policy.

 If you have a broker, ask them for a mortgage analysis to help with the refinancing decision.
-Their understanding of your financial situation, coupled with their knowledge of current market rates and mortgage math, will confirm if there’s a net benefit — before you or the broker approach the lender.
+Their understanding of your financial situation, coupled with their knowledge of current market rates and mortgage math, will confirm if there’s a net benefit.

-If you can show the lender a low ratio of debt to income, your chances of approval will improve.
+If you can show the lender you have a low debt-to-income ratio, your chances of approval will improve.
 To be approved at the best interest rates, you need a total debt service (TDS) ratio under 40 to 44 percent.
-That is, your mortgage payment, monthly property taxes, heating costs and any debt payments, must be less than 40 percent of your provable gross monthly income.
+That is, your mortgage payment, monthly property taxes, heating costs and any debt payments must be less than 40 percent of your provable gross monthly income.